vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![In the SQL Server window, the database drop-down field is now set to cohoDW.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image44.png "Verify cohoDW database context")

-14. Highlight the remaining lines of the script, and click the **Execute** button.
+14. Highlight the remaining lines of the script, and select the **Execute** button.

     ![In the SQL Server window, the database drop-down field is still set to cohoDW, and the remaining lines of script - Create User, Grant Control on Database, and Exec, are circled.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image45.png "Run security configuration script for dataloader account")